laravel/nova-docs/1.0/customization/resource-tools.md

 artisan nova:resource-tool acme/stripe-inspector
 ```

 When generating a tool, Nova will prompt you to install the tool's NPM dependencies, compile its assets, and update your application's `composer.json` file.
-All custom tools are registered with your application as a "path" repository.
+All custom tools are registered with your application as a Composer "path" repository.

 Nova resource tools include all of the scaffolding necessary to build your tool.
 Each tool even contains its own `composer.json` file and is ready to be shared with the world on GitHub or the source control provider of your choice.